 Leading up to, during, and after the Civil War, William & Mary employed freed Blacks as well.
 George Greenhow worked as a janitor throughout the antebellum years.
-Greenhow called himself the "the only negro educated the College of William & Mary" because he was taught how to read and write by a student.
+Greenhow called himself the "the only negro educated William & Mary" because he was taught how to read and write by a student.

-Henry Billups worked for the College for over fifty years, in several different capacities.
+Henry Billups worked for the university for over fifty years, in several different capacities.
 He rang the Wren bell alongside President Benjamin Ewell and is uniquely known for procuring alcohol for students and faculty alike during prohibition.
 Billups worked for William & Mary from 1888-1952, a time marked by Jim Crow and Massive Resistance.

-During the Spring of 2018, William & Mary erected a plague at the Wren Building to honor the first three African Americans in residence at the College: Lynn Briley, Janet Brown Strafer and Karen Ely.
+During the Spring of 2018, William & Mary erected a plague at the Wren Building to honor the first three African Americans in residence at the university: Lynn Briley, Janet Brown Strafer and Karen Ely.